Data collection & security FAQs

 What happens if a "bad actor" gains access to my OneSignal REST API Key?

-If you believe that your REST API key has been compromised, please follow our guide to Reset Your REST API Key.
+If you believe that your REST API key has been compromised, you can delete and/or rotate it.
+See Keys & IDs for details.

 You can prevent users from impersonating one another with Identity Verification.